Maple Eight: History

+In November 2025, Prime Minister Mark Carney signed an investment agreement with the United Arab Emirates, and stated representatives of Canadian pension funds, with their $2 trillion in capital, would visit the UAE in 2026 to deepen existing partnerships in sectors such as energy, infrastructure, and AI.

-Canadian Allocations
+Canadian allocations

 There has been much focus on the Maple-8's allocation to Canadian investments.
 Although the federal government is not involved in the operation or investment strategies of these funds, they have expressed a desire to allot more capital to Canadian investments, with suggestions of a minimum allocation.
 Pensions argue that their global investment strategies allow them to stabilize their returns, discovering alpha in other markets and hedge against any volatility in the Canadian market, while bringing international capital into Canada.